Caillou: Reception, criticism, and legacy

 Caillou initially received generally positive reviews from television critics and parents of young children.
-The staff of Entertainment Weekly wrote, "Embellishing everything he sees with his rich imagination."
-The New York Times wrote "Caillou looks at the world through the eyes of its 4-year-old namesake" while Lynne Heffley of the Los Angeles Times wrote, "Caillou grows and learns to make sense of his world."
+The staff of Entertainment Weekly wrote that its protagonist "embellish[es] everything he sees with his rich imagination."
+The New York Times wrote "Caillou looks at the world through the eyes of its 4-year-old namesake [and] takes life's not-always-so-simple lessons and presents them in a way preschoolers can understand," while Lynne Heffley of the Los Angeles Times wrote that "each animated episode is an unusually realistic reflection of a preschooler's daily fun, family interaction, challenges, disappointments and misunderstandings as Caillou grows and learns to make sense of his world", also describing it as "a virtual guidebook for parents and caregivers".